 The Genomics Core Facility supports and delivers cutting-edge genomics research, designed with single-cell sequencing and medium-scale genomics in mind.
 The Facility's instrumentation set-up allows for a high level of service flexibility, as it is able to be rapidly shifted between genomic, transcriptomic and epigenomic sample analysis.

-The High Throughput Screening Facility uses state of the art equipment and biological reagents to cater for researchers working with both mammalian and microbial cell-based systems, and enables the rapid identification of novel targets.
+The Bio Screening Facility uses state of the art equipment and biological reagents to cater for researchers working with both mammalian and microbial cell-based systems, and enables the rapid identification of novel targets.

 Infectious DiseasesInfectious Diseases